 IPP teams can play a key role in advocating for equitable health care for the people we serve.

 Health disparities are a major problem in the United States.
-Despite spending 17% of our gross domestic product on health care—a significantly higher percentage than in other developed countries—we continue to have worse outcomes.
-Factors such as racism, historical (and ongoing) structural inequities, income, and education level impact Americans’ access to health care—including audiology and speech-language services.
-Learn more about inequities in the communications science disorders in this ASHA Voices podcast.
-However, interprofessional teams can play a key role in identifying issues and advocating for the systematic change needed to address them.
+Despite spending 17.8% of our gross domestic product on health care—a significantly higher percentage than in other developed countries—we continue to have worse outcomes.
+Factors such as social determinants of health impact health equity and Americans’ access to health care—including audiology and speech-language services.
+Learn more about inequities in the communication sciences and disorders in this ASHA Voices podcast.

 Working independently, health professionals do not have the time, skills, or resources needed to make major changes, writes Dr. Cynthia Haq in “The Path to Health Equity in Multidisciplinary Collaboration.”
 Instead, this requires collaboration across health care and social systems.
 Interprofessional teams can develop and advocate for solutions that surpass treating a single patient or working with an individual student.
 It’s through these partnerships that we can have a systems-level and population health impact—for example, by providing outreach to underserved populations or advocating for policy changes.